-We are excited to share that the first case in the CSL Service Excellence Case Collection is now available in the Case Center Collection!
+We are excited to share the CSL case at the Case Center.
 Featuring Tide Dry Cleaners, a franchise developed by Proctor & Gamble’s subsidiary Agile Pursuits Franchising, Inc., the case study discusses key aspects of translating a successful product brand into a new service.
-The case was developed by Wolfgang Ulaga, AT&T Professor of Services Leadership, Kathryn Eaton, Clinical Assistant Professor and Darima Fotheringham, CSL Thought Leadership Program Manager, in collaboration with Agile Pursuits Franchising, Inc. The two-part case is accompanied by a detailed Teaching Note, video interviews and supporting PowerPoint slides.
+The case was developed by Wolfgang Ulaga, AT&T Professor of Services Leadership, Kathryn Eaton, Clinical Assistant Professor and Darima Fotheringham, PhD student, Graduate Assistant Associate, in collaboration with Agile Pursuits Franchising, Inc. The two-part case is accompanied by a detailed Teaching Note, video interviews and supporting PowerPoint slides.
 Below is a summary and an interview excerpt from the case.
 To access the case and supplemental materials, visit the Case Center website.

 We would like to thank Thomas Flaherty, President & CEO, Agile Pursuits Franchising, Inc., Jeff Krall, Franchise Business Director, Agile Pursuits Franchising, Inc., and Neville Moses, Entrepreneur and Tide Dry Cleaners Franchise Owner, for their support and contribution to the case.